lowe-lab-ucl/unet_segmentation_metrics/README.md

 *WORK IN PROGRESS*

-Simple Python 3 tools to assess the performance of UNet segmentation networks (or any other segmentation method) by comparing the ground truth image to the prediction.
+Simple Python 3 tools to assess the performance of UNet segmentation networks (or any other segmentation method) by comparing the prediction to a ground truth image.

 Use it to calculate:
 + Jaccard metric for object detection